 1. Don’t give a blue speech

 Because his great-granny doesn’t need to know about what he got up to in Magaluf in 2003 – and his bride won't want a reminder.
+Instead, check out our customisable best mans' speech template for the perfect speech!

 2. Don’t forget about the bride